davidchesnut/sp-general-docs/docs/external-events-and-alerts-in-sharepoint-2013.md

--  **Identity:** When the payload is sent as an identity, the payload is expected to have only information about the identity of the changed item.
+- **Identity:**When the payload is sent as an identity, the payload is expected to have only information about the identity of the changed item.
 For example, for a customer in a Customers entity, the payload would only contain the ID of the customer that has changed.

--  **Full item:** In this case, the payload is an entire record that has changed in the external system.
+- **Full item:**In this case, the payload is an entire record that has changed in the external system.
 In the customer example, the entire changed customer record is included.

-> [!Note]
+> [!NOTE]
 > The full item is only supported when you use the OData connector.